 1. Decide On Your “Must Do” Daily Tasks

-The first step in creating your family’s weekly routine is to choose what 4 to 5 tasks need to be done every day.
-Keeping on top of a few tasks every day is easier than trying to make time to tidy and clean up after a big mess once a week.
+The first step in creating your weekly routine is to choose what tasks need to be done every day.
+Keeping on top of a few tasks every day is easier than trying to make time for everything once a week.

-Becky Rapinchuk, the founder of Clean Mama, in her book, Simply Clean, describes daily tasks as “Every day a little something.”
+Becky Rapinchuk, of Clean Mama, in her book, Simply Clean, describes daily tasks as “Every day a little something.”

-It’s spending 10 to 15 minutes every day on a few tasks which will make your weekly routine work for you and your family.
+Spending 10 to 15 minutes every day on a few tasks will make your weekly routine work for you and your family.

 - Check floors and sweep or vacuum as needed.